mverschu/mailspoofsent/README.md

 # Mailspoofsent

-Mailspoofsent is a Python script that sends an email using the smtp.mailfrom and header.from addresses specified by the user.
-It also changes some configuration values that are required to spoof email bypassing spam filters.
+Mailspoofsent is a versatile email sending tool that allows for both spoofed and authenticated email campaigns.
+It provides a command-line interface for single email sending and a comprehensive web UI for managing templates, drafts, mailboxes, and large-scale campaigns.

 The tool currently delivers spoofed mails successfully to: